michaelromagne/michaelromagne/README.md

 I am Michaël Romagné, I come from Brittany and I live in Paris, France.
 I work as a Machine Learning Engineer at [GitGuardian](https://www.gitguardian.com/) on helping individual developers and companies identify leaked secrets and address security incidents.

 Previously, I worked at Ubisoft on putting Machine Learning models in production to detect e-commerce fraudulent transactions at Ubisoft.
-I also contributed to a time-series forecasting tool used by Business Analyst to predict Acquisition, Activity, Monetization as well as CPU Usage on Ubisoft internal servers.
+I also contributed to a time-series forecasting tool used to predict Acquisition, Activity, Monetization in Ubisoft games as well as CPU Usage on Ubisoft internal servers.

 I am also getting more involved in the open source community.
 I participated in a [Data For Good](https://dataforgood.fr/) project in mid 2023 called [e-cartomobile](https://github.com/dataforgoodfr/batch11_e_cartomobile) to help cities and regions identify if there is a lack of infrastructures to charge electric cars in their area and take decisions.
 I also made my first contribution to a bigger project called [Bentoctl](https://github.com/bentoml/bentoctl/pull/214), an operator developed by BentoML to deploy any ML model on AWS EC2, Google Compute Engine, Azure, Heroku and more.